Pyrlang/Pyrlang/README.md

 Building
 --------

+Install requirements via: `pip3 install -r requirements.txt`, this will also pull requirements for Sphinx documentation generator (not needed if you only use the library).

 Requires `gevent` and `greenlet` (dependency of `gevent`) libraries which run on both Python 2 and 3.
 Running `make` will run a simple test which starts